Bed Sore Treatment:

 Diabetic Foot Ulcers

 Chronic wounds linked to diabetes, poor circulation, and nerve damage.
-Our at-home wound care helps reduce infection risk and protects against hospitalization or
+At-home wound care helps reduce infection risk and protects against hospitalization or

 limb loss.